Below are some high level points which should get you started.

 The following approach is the minimum for a given user (name) to have access:

 - Ensure username has an entry in the users table with at least role "user".
-If you do not access you will have to consult your admin to do this
+(Only those with the admin role are able to create/amend users.)

-- Now username should have access but so will everyone else that is a user in that dataset
+- Now username should have access to the desired dataset, but so will everyone else that is a user in that dataset

 - Ensure username has an entry in the users table with at least role "user".

-- If I want anyone else to have the ftb role, I can update in the user table in the same way
+- If I want anyone else to have the ftb role, I can update their record in the user table in the same way

 - Update the dataset tag.
 If I want username to be the only one to make changes, I set the tag as "update:ftb", although if anyone else has the ftb role, they can now make changes